Caregiver Syndrome: The Silent Cost of Caring for Someone You Love

 Weakened immune function

-Research from the American Psychological Association (APA) and Family Caregiver Alliance shows caregiver strain often presents as:
+Research from the American Psychological Association (APA) and Family Caregiver Alliance shows caregiver strain commonly presents as:

 Physical Symptoms